fumlig/website/website/content/posts/faster-cpp-io.md

 groups:
   - posts
 draft: true
-lead: Some tricks for faster C++ input and output.
+description: Some tricks for faster C++ input and output.

 tags:
   - c++